daneski13/portfolio-website/src/routes/projects/analyzing-finance-job-market.md

 ---

-For this project I developed a Python script, [linkedin-job-scraper](/projects/linkedin-scraper){target="_blank"}, to scrape public job listings on LinkedIn.
+For this project I developed a Python script, <Anchor href="/projects/linkedin-scraper" target="_blank">linkedin-job-scraper</Anchor>, to scrape public job listings on LinkedIn.
 LinkedIn is one of the most popular platforms for job seekers, making it one of the best websites to gather data on the job market.

 ### Methodology